-I would also like to extend my gratitude to my supervisors Mr. A. Kundhlande and Mr. T. Nyamugure for their assistance throughout this study.
+I would also like to extend my gratitude to my supervisor Mr. A. Kundhlande for his assistance throughout this study.

-I am also grateful to Mr. Gurupira and Mr. Mbendera for their unwavering support during the data collection and field experiments
+I am also grateful to Mr Gurupira and Mr Mbendera for their unwavering support during the data collection and field experiments